iltommi/qdb-documentation/source/api/cpp.rst

         The handle must be initialized and connected (see :cpp:func`connect).

-        :param alias: A pointer to a null terminated string representing the entry's alias to update.
+        :param alias: A pointer to a null-terminated string representing the entry's alias to update.
         :param content: A pointer to a buffer that represents the entry's content to be updated to the server.
         :param content_length: The length of the entry's content, in bytes.
         :param expiry_time: The absolute expiry time of the entry, in seconds, relative to epoch